icylace/hyperapp-types-tests/README.md

 ## Unsolved Cases

-Some test cases are currently unsolved.
-They are preceded by a `TODO` comment.
-To "see" these tests, remove the space after the `$` on the comment lines containing [dtslint assertions](https://github.com/microsoft/dtslint#write-tests).
+Some test cases are currently unsolved and will be shown when you run `npm test`.

 ## Contributing